 The Au Pair program in Ireland is a cultural exchange that represents a mutual cooperation between an Au Pair and a Host Family.
-Since each country has certain rules and regulations for the Au Pair program, we have gathered important details about the Au Pair experience in Ireland in this post.
+Each country has certain rules and regulations for the Au Pair program.
+Here are some important details about the Au Pair program in Ireland.

-According to the program requirements, Au Pairs in Ireland will work between 25 and 30 hours, including babysitting hours.
-Discuss the future schedule with your Host Family/Au Pair and state it in the contract as well.
+According to program requirements, Au Pairs in Ireland will work between 25 and 30 hours, including babysitting hours.
+Discuss the future schedule with your Host Family or Au Pair and state it in the contract as well.

-The payment regulations for participants in Ireland were recently updated.
+Payment regulations for participants in Ireland were recently updated.
 According to them, Au Pairs should earn a minimum wage of €9,25 an hour.
-If the candidate happens to work more than than the weekly standard, he/she should talk to the Host Family about compensation accordingly.
+If the candidate happens to work more than than the weekly standard, they should talk to the Host Family about compensation accordingly.

 Participants in Ireland have two days off per week.
-In addition, the Au Pair should have a two week paid holiday during a 12-month long stay.
+In addition, the Au Pair should have two weeks of paid holiday during a 12-month long stay.
 To avoid possible misunderstandings, the participant needs to plan the vacation and inform the family in advance.
-This will help them to plan the schedule accordingly.
+This will help them plan the schedule accordingly.

 Include all these details in the contract to ensure the program runs smoothly from beginning to end.

 Au Pairs in Ireland have the opportunity to attend a language course to improve their English knowledge.The Host Family and the Au Pair need to discuss the daily schedule and responsibilities to make sure the participant has a few hours a week to attend the language classes.

 The participant is responsible for covering the cost of the language course.
 They can always ask the Host Family if they would like to help with the costs.